DevaBuddhism/IndraQCE/README.md

 ## The Evolution Engine Autonomic Multi-Agent System (#TEEAMS)

-The Evolution Agent Ecosystem also known as #TEEAMS is the environment where Evolution Engine Agents grow, learn, and develop their experiences to help them best achieve goals.
+The Evolution Engine Agent Ecosystem also known as #TEEAMS is the environment where Evolution Engine Agents grow, learn, and develop their experiences to help them best achieve goals.
 In the ecosystem there is a vast set of resources available for training, communication, entertainment, and tasking.

 ## Personalized Autonomous World Security (#PAWS)